ruma/ruma/CONTRIBUTING.md

 ### Matrix Spec Version

-Use the latest r0.x.x documentation when adding or modifying code.
+Use the [latest v1.x documentation](https://spec.matrix.org/latest/) when adding or modifying code.
 We target the latest minor version of the Matrix specification.
-(Note: We might reconsider this when the Client-Server API hits r1.0.0.)

 ### Endpoint Documentation Header